nucontreras/3d-maze/README.md

 <img src="https://ipick.notion.site/image/https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fsecure.notion-static.com%2F3846ffed-7a76-481d-906e-0b3683edca8f%2F8_evoluzioni_labirinto_multidimensionale.jpg?id=63c27227-364b-401a-9541-082ad3e1b088&table=block&spaceId=12cd12be-4b3c-4ad4-89b4-ee3477841446&width=1960&userId=&cache=v2" align="right" width="160" height="178">

-Path finder algorithm finds the shortest path from a start cell to a stop cell.
+3DPathFinder algorithm finds the shortest path from a start cell to a stop cell.

 This program uses the [dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) algorithm to traverse the 3D matrix in search of the shortest path.
 To do this, it uses the [dijkstra3d](https://pypi.org/project/dijkstra3d/) package which, by using the distance from target as a heuristic (A* search), returns the best option.